Ceramic Dictionary

 Click on the title to see more images

-es: BANDAS (a) Proceso de trabajo
+es: BANDAS (1) Proceso de trabajo para platos, tapaderas y jarros.

 The Working Process

-1) Place the object you are decorating in the center of the hand wheel, making sure it is centered exactly.
+1) Place the object you are decorating in the center of the hand wheel making sure it is centered exactly.
 If it is not centered properly, the two ends of the line you paint around the circumference, while turning the wheel, will not meet.

 2) You can band with a pencil, a paintbrush with water or directly with paint.